codegasms/fluxicons/README.md

 The colors are generated based on the ```RGB``` values of the ```Data``` and the ```Shapes``` are generated based on the properties of the ```Data```.

-> The generated Fluxicon is returned as a ```Buffer``` object, so that it can be converted into any desirable file format.

 ```javascript
 function generateFluxicon(data) {
     var canvas = Canvas.createCanvas(data.size, data.size);